celioyutaka/celioyutaka/README.md

 ## About me
 I am a software engineer from Brazil
-- 🔭 Working in projects using AWS PHP, Laravel, MySQL and Javascript
+- 🔭 Working in projects using Python, Lambda, Message Queue
 - 🌲 Working in a Custom Binary Tree with patterns in Golang
 - 🤳 Worked with:
   - AWS (RDS, EC2, S3, Lambda)